HHS/simpler-grants-gov/documentation/goals.md

 ### Make grants.gov inclusive & collaborative
 * Ensure that all communities are equitably served by the grantmaking process
 * Ensure that communities with limited financial resources are better able to discover and apply for the opportunities for which they're qualified
-* Connect federal opportunities to more eligible applicants from underserved and overburdened communities
+* Connect federal opportunities to more eligible applicants from all communities
 * Promote collaboration and build trust between the federal government and the public

 ### Make grants.gov transparent & participatory